1002 German royal election: Acknowledgment of the election

-The fact that not all electors were present obliged Henry to spend months obtaining submission by means of a royal process.
+The fact that not all electors were present obliged Henry to spend months obtaining submission by means of a royal progress.
 Such a process had been common under the Merovingians but had not been customary for centuries.
 The course was meant to run through Thuringia, Saxony, Lower Lotharingia, Swabia, Bavaria and Upper Lotharingia, but it was initially held up and rerouted because of the opposition of the Swabians.

 Unsurprisingly, Hermann of Swabia refused to recognise the election or the coronation in Mainz, so at the end of June, almost immediately after his coronation, Henry began a campaign against the Conradines to march to Strasbourg and then to Reichenau Island by the end of the month.

 He travelled on through Bamberg to Kirchberg (near Jena) where the Thuringians paid hommage to him on 20 July 1002 under the leadership of Count William II of Weimar.
 A few days later, negotiations took place with the Saxon Greats at Merseburg (24–28 July), including most importantly: Duke Bernhard of Saxony, Duke Bolesław I Chrobry of Poland, Margrave Lothar of Nordmark, Count Palatine Frederick of Saxony, and the Bishops Arnulf of Halberstadt and Bernward of Hildesheim.
 In the end, they agreed to recognise Henry in return for certain concessions.
 Both sides were able to save face, especially since the Saxons had maintained that after four Saxon rulers, the next king ought to come from their ranks, a condition which Henry as a third generation Duke of Bavaria did not fulfill despite his Saxon ancestry.
 The agreement encompassed the following points: